Caliente to Pipe Spring with Iron Town In-between

 Cya on the road!

 We're traveling with "HearHere" a travel audio app for your phone that shares the depth and diversity of stories - cultural, geographical, historical, and mythological - hidden along the roads of America.
 Legends of America is proud to partner with HearHere, with many of our stories being narrated and loaded up now.
-Go to their website here for more information.
+Get the App Here.

 Caliente, NV - Young's RV ParkSnow found us again in Caliente at Young's RV Park.